Fajie88/PINN/FSNNs/README.md

 # Categorization
-1. “2Dcircle_Laplace_CauchyInverse” refers to the solution of the Cauchy inverse problem governed by the Laplace equation in a two-dimensional circular domain using FSNNs.
+1. “2Dcircle_Laplace_CauchyInverse” refers to the solution of the Cauchy inverse problem governed by the Laplace equation in a two-dimensional circular domain using the FSNNs.

 # COPYRIGHT NOTICE